GioF71/upmpdcli-docker/README.md

 ### Support for HiRes Tidal

 Good news, Tidal HiRes is now available.
-You need to consider that there is a limitation: only the mpd/upmpdcli combination, as well as gmrender-resurrect, works as a renderer with the Tidal plugin in pkce mode, AFAIK.
+You need to consider that there is a limitation: only the mpd/upmpdcli combination and mrender-resurrect work properly as renderers with the Tidal plugin using HI_RES_LOSSLESS quality mode, AFAIK.
 A simple installation guide for a mediaserver upmpdcli instance for Tidal Hires is [here](https://github.com/GioF71/audio-tools/blob/main/media-servers/tidal-hires/README.md).

 ### Subsonic Plugin compatibility